OzgunBu/EDGAR/ozgun-repo/README.md

 - FinishedSession: This is a list of Sessions that are just popped from the ActiveSessions.
 We need to sort the items in this list according to their moments and line numbers
 - SortedSessions: Sorted version of the FinishedSession to be written to the output file

-A rough idea of my algorithm is illustrated in following image:
+A rough idea of my algorithm is illustrated in following image, boxes with the same color use the same function, this unification helps with debugging and future adoptations:

 ![End of file illustration](images/my_idea.png)